Jessba2/rhythm-symphony/README.md

 # rhythm-symphony
 Copyright (c) 2019 Thomas Honnell and Jessica Barnett

 This is a rhythm game.

-//TODO Explanation of what the program is and does with example
+Players will try to match given rhythems and patterns.

 ## Build and Run
-//TODO Explanation of how to build and run the program
+//TODO

 ## Project Status
 We are in the beginning stages of building this project.
 There is no MVP yet!